Neniuk/playlist-downloader/README.md

 Ready built binaries are available on the [releases page](https://github.com/Neniuk/playlist-downloader/releases).
 There are both a Linux and Windows (*.exe) version available.

+## Requirements

+You need to have ffmpeg installed before running the program, it is used in order to get just the mp3 audio files of the downloaded videos.

 ## Usage/Examples

 Before starting the application, you need to: